Sanmith27/LIC-Experiments/README.md

 # Experiment-1
-Question : Given that POWER, P=100µ W; Perform DC Analysis, Transient Analysis and AC Analysis for the Given Circuit Designs and also check what happens whenn the width is increased or decreased of each mosfet;
+Question : Given that POWER, P=100µ W; Perform DC Analysis, Transient Analysis and AC Analysis for the Given Circuit Designs and also check what happens when the width is increased or decreased of each mosfet;

 # Design-1 :